guy915/How-To-Know-Everything/Temporary Notes/Untitled 1.md

 **4.4 Error Handling & Uncertainty Response**
 - How should the GPT address incomplete or ambiguous queries?
-  - Options: Ask follow-up questions, make cautious assumptions with disclaimers, or provide a best-effort response,
+  - Options: Ask follow-up questions, make cautious assumptions with disclaimers, or provide a best-effort response, etc.

 Retain the multiple-choice format to rigorously confirm every decision before proceeding.